Azure/ResourceModules/modules/db-for-my-sql/flexible-server/README.md

 ### Parameter: `managedIdentities`

 The managed identity definition for this resource.
-Required if 'cMKKeyName' is not empty.
+Required if 'customerManagedKey' is not empty.
 - Required: No
 - Type: object